OS2mo/os2mo/docs/src/tech-docs/legacy/lora-wildcards.md

 ---
-title: Wildcards
+title: LoRa Wildcards
 ---

-When making a [Search operation](../user/api/search.md#search-operation) with wildcards, a lot happens.
+When making a search operation with wildcards, a lot happens.
 Going from the *bottom* of the stack the following happens:

 In SQL the match between two strings is made with [ILIKE from PostgresSQL](https://www.postgresql.org/docs/11.7/functions-matching.html#FUNCTIONS-LIKE).